 Delegating Direct Sales Product Fulfillment

-Direct selling and MLM fulfillment can be rewarding yet challenging.
-When it comes to direct sales fulfillment, presentation is key.
+Direct sales product fulfillment can be rewarding yet challenging.
+When it comes to direct selling fulfillment, presentation is key.
 As a direct seller you need that ‘wow’ factor to keep your loyal customers and attract new ones.
 As you can imagine, it takes a lot of time and effort to complete this very important last step of a customer’s journey.

 Many direct sales associates are finding that they need help in delivering products.
 A third-party logistics provider (3PL) can help with: